Which Breakfast Foods Are Best For You?

 Cinnamon, nutmeg (optional)

-You may not feel much like eating before you head out for a vigorous early-morning workout, but should you force down some food to help maintain your stamina?
+You may not feel much like eating before you head out for a vigorous early-morning workout (don’t forget to check out the best workout for your age), but should you force down some food to help maintain your stamina?

 That depends on your activity level, Bamford says.
-If you’re training hard five or more mornings per week’especially in preparation for a marathon or triathlon’you definitely need to gulp down some pre-workout carbs.
+If you’re training hard five or more mornings per week — especially in preparation for a marathon or triathlon — you’ll definitely need to gulp down some pre-workout carbs.

-Post-workout, eat any of the breakfast options in this article.
-After a particularly vigorous workout, restore depleted glycogen with extra carbs on top of the menus above’drizzle yogurt with honey or maple syrup and toss in a handful of berries, or eat some extra toast with nut butter and an apple or banana slices.
+After a particularly vigorous workout, restore depleted glycogen with extra carbs by drizzling yogurt with honey or maple syrup and toss in a handful of berries, or eat some extra toast with nut butter and an apple or banana slices.